CircleCI-Public/cimg-base/README.md

 Mutable tags representing the builds of this image and its Node variant following the most recent successful commit to this repository's `master` branch.

 ### `latest`
-Mutable tag that is functionally a duplicate of the Non-Node-variant, vanilla `cimg/base:edge` image.
+Mutable tag that represents the latest non-Node-variant, vanilla `cimg/base` image, functionally duplicating whichever is the more recent of the `edge` and `stable` tags.
 Anyone calling the `cimg/base` image without specifying a tag will get this version of the image.

 ## Resources